fboglind/project-acholi/README.md

 ### train_baseline_model.sh

 This script will:
 - Load a batch job on the server in order to train a baseline model

+### evaluate.py

+This script will:

+Evaluate the output translations of a machine translation model using these metrics:
+- BLEU
+- METEOR
+- COMET
+[Note: argparse is yet to be implemented]

+### bootstrap_evaluation.py

+This script will:
+- Perform statistical significance testing for comparing two machine translation models using paired bootstrap resampling.
+It integrates with OpenNMT-py and uses the eval class in evaluation.py for evaluation.
+- Provide detailed statistics:
+    - Mean scores and standard deviations
+    - Win counts and ratios
+    - Approximate p-values
+    - Confidence intervals

+[Note: argparse is yet to be implemented]

 ### tools\analyze_line_endings.py: